Despite a push for fully-electric and hybrid vehicles, gasoline use remains high.

 - Have an environmental site assessment performed

-Because it’s a legally binding document, your wording for the contingency clause matters.
+Because it’s a legally binding document, your wording for the contingency clause matters, much like the careful terms outlined in letters of intent in franchising.
 Once again, your franchise lawyer is a great resource.

 Next, get a professional to review the site’s history.
 Testing or soil samples may need to be taken if the assessment reveals prior ground pollution.